 - Formatting:

 - 1. Format must be YYYY-MM-DD hh:mm

 - a.
 YYYY-MM-DDThh:mm is also valid

 - 2. YYYY = four-digit year

+- MM = two-digit month (01=January, etc.)

+- DD = two-digit day of month (01 through 31)

+- hh = two digits of hour (00 through 23) (am/pm NOT allowed)

+- mm = two digits of minute (00 through 59)

-- 3. Example: 11:42 pm November 3, 1959=1959-11-03 23:42 - a.
-1959-11-03T23:42 is also valid - 4.
-Midnight = 00:00, not 24:00 - If Antibiotic Administration = 1, then must be completed. - If Antibiotic Administration is blank or contains a value of 2, then must be blank. - If Blood Culture Collection Acceptable Delay = 1, then must be completed. - Cannot have been after Discharge Datetime. - If one or more antibiotics was started within the 24 hours prior to presentation of severe sepsis, and none of those same antibiotics were started more than 24 hours prior to presentation, abstract the earliest dose started in the 24 hours prior to presentation of severe sepsis. - If one or more antibiotics were administered within 24 hours prior to severe sepsis presentation, abstract the earliest date and time that antibiotic was started.
-This may be the same date as the date of presentation or may be a date any time before presentation.
-Do not review for antibiotic doses started more than 72 hours prior to severe sepsis presentation.
-If one or more antibiotic was started within the 3 hours after presentation of severe sepsis, and the patient did not receive an antibiotic in the 24 hours before severe sepsis presentation, abstract the dose started closest to severe sepsis presentation.
+- 3. Example: 11:42 pm November 3, 1959=1959-11-03 23:42

+- a.
+1959-11-03T23:42 is also valid

+- 4. Midnight = 00:00, not 24:00

+- If Antibiotic Administration = 1, then must be completed.

+- If Antibiotic Administration is blank or contains a value of 2, then must be blank.

+- If Blood Culture Collection Acceptable Delay = 1, then must be completed.

+- Cannot have been after Discharge Datetime.

+- If one or more antibiotic was started within 24 hours prior to severe sepsis presentation, and none of those same antibiotics were started more than 24 hours prior to presentation; and/or If antibiotic(s) was administered both 24 hours prior to and within 3 hours after severe sepsis presentation, THEN abstract the earliest date and time that the antibiotic was started.

-- If antibiotics were administered both 24 hours prior to and within 3 hours after the time of presentation of severe sepsis, abstract the earliest date and time that an antibiotic in the 24 hours prior was started.
-This may be the same date as the date of presentation or may be a date any time before presentation.
-Do not review for antibiotic doses started more than 72 hours prior to severe sepsis presentation. - Do not cross reference between different sources to infer that an antibiotic was started if it was documented only with name/date/time given but no route indicated.
-The route on the MAR for an antibiotic cannot be used as the route for a dose of the same antibiotic on another form. - If the antibiotic name, route, date or time is missing, disregard that dose. - Antibiotic administration information should only be abstracted from documentation that demonstrates actual administration of the specific antibiotic within the time window of 24 hours prior to or 3 hours following the presentation of severe sepsis. - Specific documentation by one person that another person administered the antibiotic is acceptable for determining the date and time of administration. - The method of designation of administration on hand-written or pre-printed forms such as MARs or eMARs, with pre-printed scheduled times for administration, must be clearly designated as started.
+- This may be the same date as the date of presentation or may be a date any time before presentation. - Do not review for antibiotic doses started more than 72 hours prior to severe sepsis presentation. - If one or more antibiotic was started within the 3 hours after severe sepsis presentation, and the patient did not receive an antibiotic in the 24 hours before severe sepsis presentation, abstract the dose started closest to severe sepsis presentation. - Do not cross reference between different sources to infer that an antibiotic was started if it was documented only with name/date/time given but no route indicated.
+The route on the MAR for an antibiotic cannot be used as the route for a dose of the same antibiotic on another form. - If the antibiotic name, route, date or time is missing, disregard that dose. - Antibiotic administration information should only be abstracted from documentation that demonstrates actual administration of the specific antibiotic within the time window of 24 hours prior to or 3 hours following the presentation of severe sepsis.

+- A physician order for IV antibiotics is not sufficient unless the antibiotic ordered was marked as "started" with date/time noted. - Do not collect antibiotics documented on an operative report unless the surgeon states that the surgeon actually administered the dose. - Specific documentation by one person that another person administered the antibiotic is acceptable for determining the date and time of administration.

+- OR nurse, S. Smith RN, documents, "Cefazolin 1 gm IV given on 1/7/20xx at 0500 per J Doe RN."
+This dose can be abstracted as given if not documented by the person that gave the dose. - The method of designation of administration on hand-written or pre-printed forms such as MARs or eMARs, with pre-printed scheduled times for administration, must be clearly designated as started.
 The methods may vary.
-Whatever method is used, it must be clear that the dose was administered. - Do not abstract test doses of antibiotics. - Do not abstract antibiotics from sources that do not represent actual administration. - Do not abstract antibiotics from narrative charting unless there is no other documentation that reflects that the same antibiotic was started during the specified time frame. - Pre-hospital records (e.g., ambulance records, nursing home records) that are considered part of the medical record should be used for abstracting antibiotics.
+Whatever method is used, it must be clear that the dose was administered. - Do not abstract test doses of antibiotics. - Do not abstract antibiotics from sources that do not represent actual administration.
+Examples that do not represent actual administration: - Pre-Op Checklist states: - X IV Started at 1730 - X Preop Antibiotic Given at 1800 - X Lab on Chart - Operative report states: IV antibiotics were given prior to procedure. - Do not abstract antibiotics from narrative charting unless there is no other documentation that reflects that the same antibiotic was started during the specified time frame. - Example: